Commercial Real Estate Appraisal: What You Need to Know in 2023

 How long are commercial appraisals good?

 Commercial appraisals are typically valid for six months.
 However, they can be valid for a longer period if they are updated to reflect recent changes in the market.
 If you’re looking to sell commercial real estate, it’s important to work with an appraiser who is familiar with the current market conditions and can provide you with an up-to-date valuation.

 The bottom line

 Commercial real estate appraisal is a complex process.

-It is important to work with an experienced appraiser who understands the market and the particular property you are interested in.
+It is important to work with an experienced and licensed commercial property appraiser who understands the market and the particular property you are interested in.
 Also, remember that the valuation is only an estimate of the property’s value.
 It is not guaranteed, and the actual sale price may be higher or lower than the appraised value.

 If you need to get a commercial real estate appraisal, you may also be in the market to sell your commercial real estate fast.
-To get a no obligation offer on your commercial real estate without paying hidden fees or commission, contact us!
+To get a no-obligation offer on your commercial real estate without paying hidden fees or commissions, contact us!